The-EG/The-EG.github.io/_posts/2020/2020-10-02-more-ender3pro-firmware-config.markdown

 // 96 for esteps is closer than 93
 #define DEFAULT_AXIS_STEPS_PER_UNIT   { 80, 80, 400, 96 }

+// Set the default max feedrate to what I normally change it to, especially the extruder
+#define DEFAULT_MAX_FEEDRATE { 500, 500, 5, 50}

+// A bit more sane values for default max acceleration
+#define DEFAULT_MAX_ACCELERATION { 1500, 1500, 100, 5000 }

 // Needed to enable the filament change (advanced pause) command
 #define NOZZLE_PARK_FEATURE

+// Manual mesh bed leveling
+#define MESH_BED_LEVELING
+// Inset the edges of the manual mesh so that it starts over the leveling screws
+#define MESH_INSET 30
+// Set the manual mesh through the LCD
+#define LCD_BED_LEVELING

+// Add a menu item to move between bed corners for manual bed adjustment
+#define LEVEL_BED_CORNERS

+// Settings to enable better control of 5015 (and other) blower fans at less than 100% speed
+#define FAN_SOFT_PWM
+#define SOFT_PWM_SCALE 1
+#define SOFT_PWM_DITHER

 {% endhighlight %}